NVMeTCP-IP Core for 25G Datasheet

 Enable/Disable the connection with the target.

-Change from 0b to 1b to create the connection with the target.
+Setting it from 0b to 1b initiates the connection establishment process.

-Change from 1b to 0b to terminate the connection with the target
+Setting it from 1b to 0b triggers the connection termination process.

 HostConnStatus